MixedRealityLab/research-highlights/README.md

-# This project has been abanonded and is unsupported.
+# This project has been abandoned and is unsupported.

 # Research Highlights
 This is the repository for a PHP + flat-file DB system for publishing highlights from research conducted within a Centre for Doctoral Training.
 The system was developed at The University of Nottingham, by [Martin Porcheron](https://www.porcheron.uk/).